These tasty Mother’s Day recipes are simple but packed with flavor, from fluffy scrambled eggs to baked oatmeal to showstopping waffles!

 This stunning acai bowl would be a perfect centerpiece in a Mother’s Day brunch!
 What’s an acai bowl?
 If you’ve never had one, it’s a smoothie bowl with the smoothie made from acai berries.
 The bowl is loaded with toppings like fruit, granola, coconut and almond butter.

 This Bloody Mary recipe is actually made of healthy stuff: tomatoes, horseradish, garlic, lemon.
-Whip it up to go with your Mother’s Day recipes and drink it virgin or with alcohol.
+Whip it up to go with your Mother’s Day recipes (we've also got a Virgin Bloody Mary).
 Spicy and perfectly seasoned, it’s full of vegetable goodness.
 Since it’s easy to mix up, it’s a great alternative to pre-made mix – and refreshingly delicious.

 In a medium bowl, mix the all-purpose flour, whole wheat flour, baking powder, cinnamon, and kosher salt until thoroughly combined.
 In another bowl, whisk the egg.
 Then stir in the melted butter, milk, vanilla, and maple syrup.
 Pour the wet ingredients into the dry ingredients and mix gently until just combined.
 Stir in the blueberries.